abhishekarya1/myblog/content/post/2018-06-27-choosing-electives-2.md

  No semicolons and a loose syntax, this will definitely make you care less about the syntax, but when you try and create Data Structures in it, you will find yourself searching on the internet for hours about syntax.

 - Userbase.
 Though Python is all the hype nowadays, and it has the potential to be an all-encompassing multipurpose language, it is not anywhere near.
 Much of the Web Development is on PHP and JavaScript, app development in native SDKs like Android Studio(Java/Kotlin) and Swift, Low latency software in C/C++ and Games are being made in C#.
 Right now, Python leads in the Machine Learning and Data Science fields only.
 - **This is not actually the right time to switch to a new programming language if you are not clear with basic programming and Object-oriented concepts, do keep in mind that Data Structures too are very important, practice them with the programming language you currently know (most probably C or Java) and then learning a new programming language is only a matter of hours to get started with it.
-Learning more languages is not important does not matter, problem-solving by programming is what you need to develop**
+Learning more languages does not matter, problem-solving by programming is the skill you need to develop.**

 **Where you use it:**